 The Ambedkar Students' Association (ASA) had raised its voice against capital punishment.

-One may agree or disagree with their demand but it can't be termed 'anti-natinonal'.
+How can it be termed 'anti-national'.
 The Law Commission of India has also supported abolition of death penalty.

 So how come anyone against death penalty be termed 'anti-national'.
 But ASA had become a thorn in the flesh of the casteist edifice of the central university.